phamngocsonls/cloudflare-warp-gui-linux/README.md

 ### Install or update warp-cli or add certificates

-To install and update the warp-cli or add certificates, it is required the root privileges
+To install and update the warp-cli or add certificates, it is required the root
+privileges:

 ```
 sudo python3 warp-gui/warp-gui.py